Description

 Impact

 In Linux kernel BPF sock_ops programs, when the destination and source registers are the same, the macros SOCK_OPS_GET_SK() and SOCK_OPS_GET_FIELD() incorrectly leave the destination register unchanged after a failed full socket check.
-This stale ctx pointer can be treated as a socket pointer and exploited for a stack-out-of-bounds access, or it can be exposed to the verifier as a scalar value, leaking a kernel address.
-The vulnerability allows an attacker who can inject BPF programs to obtain kernel memory pointers and potentially cause memory corruption or privilege escalation.
+This stale ctx pointer can be treated as a socket pointer, potentially leading to a stack-out-of-bounds access, or it can be exposed to the verifier as a scalar value, leaking a kernel address.
+The vulnerability allows old or malicious BPF programs to expose kernel memory pointers.

 Affected Systems